cardillan/mindcode/doc/syntax/SYNTAX-6-OPTIMIZATIONS.markdown

 3. User defined functions which are called from an unreachable region.

 Instruction removal is done by analyzing the control flow of the program and removing instructions that are never executed.
 When [Jump Normalization](#jump-normalization) is not active, some section of unreachable code may not be recognized.

-The `end` instruction, even when not reachable, is not removed unless the optimization level is `advanced`.
-Main body program and function definitions are each terminated by the `end` instruction and removing it might make the produced code somewhat less readable.

 ## Stack Optimization